tessthom/portfolio-prototype/README.md

 I've very much enjoyed the speed of Vite's dev server and the way it "pre-bundles" dependencies, letting the browser take on more of the work by strongly caching those modules and making source code module requests conditional.
 Efficiency is the best!

-The only hiccup I ran into was sorting out how to configure file paths for production vs for the dev server.
+The only hiccup I ran into was configuring file paths for build vs the dev server.
 For the site to run properly on the WTCC server, I needed to account for the additional directories between the 'root' and the project files, subbing `/abthomas3/web287/Projects/Portfolio/` for `/`.
 To account for different environments I just specified a conditional that checks Node's core `process` module `env.NODE_ENV` environment variable for the `production` value.
 It then sets a `%BASE_URL%` placeholder to the appropriate path value.

 ---